theamal11z/sajilohire-backend/README.md

 # SajiloHire Backend

 FastAPI backend for SajiloHire: **Next-generation AI-powered hiring platform** with deeply personalized onboarding that adapts to each company, role, and candidate.
-Features comprehensive job profile analysis, company-aware AI interviews, and intelligent scoring using the Aqore Hackathon API with GPT-4o-mini.
+Features comprehensive job profile analysis, company-aware AI interviews, intelligent scoring, and **advanced AI-powered cross-platform profile verification** using the Aqore Hackathon API with GPT-4o-mini.

 ## 🚀 Enhanced Features